johnshaff/Azure-Virtual-Machine/linux/linux-vm-agent.ps1/README.md

 - Logged into your Azure account using `Connect-AzAccount`.
 - Logged into your Azure CLI using `az login`.
 - A resource group and storage account (or use the script to create one).

+## Linux VM Agent Scripts

+### `lvm-install-extension-template.ps1`

+This script deploys the **AzureMonitorLinuxAgent** extension on an existing Linux VM for performance monitoring.
+The agent requires a Log Analytics workspace to store and analyze collected metrics like CPU performance.
+To ensure all dependencies are handled, the script first creates a Log Analytics workspace and retrieves its Resource ID.
+The workspace details, along with the VM name, are passed to an ARM template, which deploys the **AzureMonitorLinuxAgent** extension and sets up data collection rules.
+These rules ensure that performance data is sent to the Log Analytics workspace for monitoring and analysis.

+### `lvm-install-extension.ps1`

+This script uses the Azure CLI to install the **AzureMonitorLinuxAgent** extension on an existing Linux VM.
+It leverages the Azure CLI `az vm extension set` command to add the agent to the specified VM for performance monitoring.
+This script only installs the agent and does not configure or set up the Log Analytics workspace for data collection.